 Code Cleanup is a huge helper when you face the task of adopting code constructs introduced in C# 3.0.
 Specifically, it helps switch to auto-properties, and use 'var' in local variables and iterators according to specific rules.
 To migrate to C# 3.0, press Ctrl+Alt+F, click Edit Profiles to create a new Code Cleanup profile, select Use auto-property, if possible and configure using 'var' in declarations.
 Having done that, apply the new profile by clicking Run in the Code Cleanup dialog box:

-Reordering Type Members (C# only)
+File and Type Layout (C# only)

 Code Style Configuration and Sharing